tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 <span class="twitter-dm twitter-dm-first">And then we brought in the coach chuvash</span>

 You wouldn't be faulted for not knowing Yuragi.
 He's been playing semi-professionally since 2019, but no notable results.
 And Chuvash has actually been around for a while, but was also a player on Creepwave with ATF and bzm.

-And before anyone besmirches my journalistic integrity.

-<span class="twitter-dm twitter-dm-first">This is public.
-We spoke about it on the monkey business show</span>

 **How was their DPC year?** 1930 points